openbridge/copilot/README.md

 Welcome to the **Openbridge Data Copilot**, a cutting-edge AI-driven data analyst you can quickly add to your team.

-The Openbridge Data Copilot is the ultimate companion in navigating the complexities of Amazon data analysis.
-With its advanced capabilities, intelligent insights, and user-friendly interaction, the Data Copilot is poised to transform your data experience, making it more efficient, insightful, and impactful.
+The **[Openbridge Data Copilot](https://chatgpt.com/g/g-Sg4qP7r3v-openbridge-data-copilot)** is the ultimate companion in navigating the complexities of Amazon data analysis.
+With its advanced capabilities, intelligent insights, and user-friendly interaction, the Data Copilot will transform your data experience, making it more efficient, insightful, and impactful.

 Embrace the future of data analysis with the Openbridge Data Copilot and unlock the full potential of your data today!

 ### Key Features and Capabilities